 Interim Management Tips to Drive Sales Through Repeat Customers

-There are three sales strategies every business can adopt to increase sales, and boost cash flow and profit.
+There are three sales strategies and interim management tips every business can adopt to increase sales, and boost cash flow and profit.

-Interim Management Tip #1: Increase sales with the number of transactions
+Interim Management Tips #1: Increase sales with the number of transactions

 This is especially important for businesses with products that customers will most likely not purchase again in their lifetime or the next couple of years.
 Products that will be a one-time buy, like a wedding ring, house, bed, mirror, etc.

 Companies that specialize in things that are not repeat-purchases, must create strategies to bring customers back.
 Start selling complementary services or products to give customers a reason to revisit.
 Or set up a referral program that gives them points or a discount if they refer you to a friend.

 Interim Management Tips #2: Close larger sales deal with each customer